adhyh/homebridge-vwconnectid/README.md

 * Set climatisation on and off.
 Setting the temperature doesn't automatically trigger on/ off state.

 ## Changelog
+* 1.0.6:
+* * 'noExternalPower' event triggers when plug is connected and external power does not become available (charging cannot be started).
-* 1.0.6: Prettified backend & plugin log messages.
+* * Prettified backend & plugin log messages.
 * 1.0.5: Bugfix events.
 * 1.0.4: Add setting switches for climatisation and charging.
 Set charging 'brightness' for target battery level.